Think Fast: Fulfillment Center Planning Amid E-Commerce Chaos

 In the meantime, FC managers are tasked with meeting these changing consumer demands — all while still achieving growth expectations and maintaining high-service standards without increasing labor costs to remain competitive.
 The FC manager’s near-term decisions have significant implications on whether the retailer is able to navigate shifts in customer behavior as they continue to respond to both unplanned and planned demand fluctuations next month, next year, and beyond.

 Optimizing Fulfillment Center Operations

 Finding the sweet spot between service and labor cost in a volatile demand environment is now a chronic question facing FC managers around the world.
-They currently lack the sophisticated capabilities to make data-driven decisions that capture the complexity of their operations in any meaningful way.
+They currently lack the sophisticated capabilities to do sophisticated scenario planning and to make data-driven decisions that capture the complexity of their operations in any meaningful way.